aakash-patidar/Ananya-Store-Data-Analysis/README.md

 - Ananya Store Management team: A management team, a group of high-level associates hired by a owner to take on essential responsibilities within the business
 - Ananya Store Analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Ananya Store’s business strategy

-**To address the business task of analyzing the annual sales report for 2023 to understand the company's customer base and help drive sales growth in 2024, the following questions will guide the analysis:**
+**To address the business task of analyzing the annual sales for 2023 to understand the company's customer base and help drive sales growth in 2024, the following questions will guide the analysis:**
 - Compare the sales and orders using single chart
 - Which month got the highest sales and orders
 - Who purchased more: men or women in 2023